Learning to Rewrite Prompts for Personalized Text Generation: Experimental results

 Second, important keywords are repeated.
 In \textsc{FtPersLlm}, the synthesis model is trained to output unique keywords.
 Interestingly, \textsc{RewriterSlRl} learns to repeat keywords to convey their degree of importance to the document generator.
 As a result, the document generator either uses these repeated keywords more frequently, or composes the document around these keywords.

-Third, keywords that might not be related to the current topic are removed.
-Note that the synthesis model from \textsc{FtPersLlm} has already been trained to only output potentially relevant keywords, but \textsc{RewriterSlRl} learns to be even more conservative on relevance and removes keywords that are less likely to be relevant.
-This is learned through the reward function that the document generator can be easily impacted by less relevant keywords.
+Third, keywords that are less relevant to the current topic are removed.
+Note that the synthesis model from \textsc{FtPersLlm} has already been trained to only output potentially relevant keywords, but \textsc{RewriterSlRl} learns to be even more conservative on relevance by learning through the reward function that the document generator can be easily impacted by less relevant keywords.

 Lastly, keywords are reordered.
-The synthesis model from \textsc{FtPersLlm} is trained to output keywords in the decreasing order of their importance. \textsc{RewriterSlRl} instead finds that it is better to reorder them based on their possible appearance order in the generated output.
+The synthesis model from \textsc{FtPersLlm} is trained to output keywords in the decreasing order of their importance. \textsc{RewriterSlRl} instead reorders them based on their possible appearance order in the generated output.
 This makes it easier for the document generator to utilize them sequentially.

-\textit{Analysis of the writing style synthesis}.
+\textbf{Analysis of the writing style synthesis}.
 We observe different patterns of how writing styles are revised on different datasets.

 Interestingly, on the Email data, almost all the users' writing styles have been updated into the same text: \textit{the author is thorough, and they make the changes they have}.
 Even though the second part of the writing style is vague, the first part can be easily interpreted, which mentions the word \textit{thorough} and provides a hint to the document generator that the output should be lengthy and detailed.
 Indeed, the statistics from Table~\ref{tab:data} show that the Email data contains the longest documents of all the three datasets.